scala/legacy-svn-scala/README.md

 A superior layer is always compiled by the layer just below it.
 Here is a short description of the four layers that used, from bottom to top:

-`starr`: the stable reference Scala release which is shared by all the developers.
+* `starr`: the stable reference Scala release which is shared by all the developers.
 It is found in the repository as 'lib/scala-compiler.jar' and 'lib/scala-library.jar'.
 Any committable source code must be compiled directly by starr to guarantee the bootstrapping of the compiler.

-'locker': the local reference which is compiled by starr and is the work compiler in a typical development cycle.
+* `locker`: the local reference which is compiled by starr and is the work compiler in a typical development cycle.
 When it has been built once, it is “frozen” in this state.
 Updating it to fit the current source code must be explicitly requested (see below).

-'quick': the layer which is incrementally built when testing changes in the compiler or library.
+* `quick`: the layer which is incrementally built when testing changes in the compiler or library.
 This is considered an actual new version when locker is up-to-date in relation to the source code.

-'strap': a test layer used to check stability of the build.
+* `strap`: a test layer used to check stability of the build.

 ### DEPENDENT CHANGES: